huynguyen-and-friend-projects/cmake-template/README.md

 - Q: How about Catch instead of Google Test?
 - A: You're on your own.
 But here's [the Catch2 documentation for CMake](https://github.com/catchorg/Catch2/blob/devel/docs/cmake-integration.md#top).

+- Q: SDL2, Raylib, OpenCV and so on.
+- A: Either write it yourself, or simply download with Conan if possible.
+  - After downloading with Conan, call `find_package(PACKAGE_NAME)`.
+  - If you write your own, take a look at the [FetchGTest.cmake file](./cmake/FetchGTest.cmake).
+    - You can also use `ExternalProject` CMake module if the project doesn't build very well with `FetchContent`.

 - Q: How to use Conan?
 - A: You can use the premade Makefile: